 Despite recording his music at a young age, it would be several years before Bennett performed his first rap concert.
 In 2013, he performed at Bottoms Up in Buffalo, N.Y.
 He credited his background in wrestling helping him get comfortable on the stage quickly.
 Eventually, he opened for bigger acts at various Buffalo-area venues including Three 6 Mafia, KYLE, Chris Webby, and Aaron Carter.

-His rapping career opened Bennett to being exposed to the musical production process, which in itself would turn into another one his major interests.
+His rapping career opened Bennett to being exposed to the musical production process, which in itself would turn into another one of his major interests.
 Creating music himself is something he holds close to his heart.

 “I take pride in doing everything myself including recording the beats and making the music videos.
 I want everything to be original,” Bennett said.
 “I don’t like other people making my things.
 I’m a D.I.Y. guy.”

 Bennett’s most known song is his Pokémon rap.
 The video game was something he was a fan of up until the second generation.
 Thus, during the Pokémon Go craze that occurred a few years ago, his friend and former pro wrestling stablemate Tyler Body a.k.a Big Tank put the idea in Bennett’s head to rap every single Pokémon.

 “One thing that some viral videos do is reference pop culture that is very popular at the moment,” Body said.
-“So at work one day I just suggested him making a Pokémon rap while this new game is out and everyone is on the bandwagon for it.
+“So at work one day I just suggested he making a Pokémon rap while this new game is out and everyone is on the bandwagon for it.
 Sure enough, he took the idea and knocked it out of the ballpark by referencing the first 150 Pokémon in order.
 It was mind-blowing how good it was and the twists he used on the names of the Pokémon to keep the whole song going.
 He definitely deserved the attention he got from it.”